Information for victims of rape and sexual assault in Mexico

 It is possible that you may have been exposed to the HIV virus.
 You should go to the nearest hospital or visit a private doctor and request the “Post-Exposure Prophylaxis (PEP)”, a treatment that may stop HIV replicating in the body and so prevent the virus from attacking the immune system.
 More information on risks is available on the NHS website: www.nhs.uk/conditions/HIV

 HIV PEP medication needs to be taken within 72 hours of the incident for it to be effective.
-The NHS may be able to commence or continue the 28 day treatment on return to the UK
+The NHS may be able to commence or continue the 28-day treatment on return to the UK.

-Emergency contraception needs to be taken within 72 hours of the incident for it to be effective
+Emergency contraception needs to be taken within 72 hours of the incident for it to be effective.

 Patients are expected to cover the costs of hospital treatment and tests.
+If you have travel insurance, they should cover the cost.

-If you have had medication administered in Mexico, you may wish to keep the label or make a note of the name of the medication, so that you let your local health provider know when you return home
+If you have had medication administered in Mexico, you may wish to keep the label or make a note of the name of the medication, so that you let your local health provider know when you return home.

 Reporting the incident to the police: next steps

-If the suspect is arrested and brought to the police station as part of the investigation, the victim will be asked to make an identification.
+If the suspect is arrested and brought to the police station as part of the investigation, the survivor will be asked to make an identification.
 The suspect can be held for 72 hours after which he has to either be charged or released.

 Investigations into crimes in Mexico often take months or years and may go unresolved.